BellHermitage/suzunaan.org/content/music/kyuu/index.en.md

 In the first verse Marisa makes fun of herself by noting that all of this is just hocus pocus --- **an illusion** of sorts.
 We then cannot conclude that what she did it was made with magic: we are fools for thinking that what she's doing is "real magic" or if that it's an illusion.
 What is really happening then?
 Well we can't know, because to know what's happening we need to look beyond the illusion but we don't know if we're being tricked anyway!
 So, what gives?
 We have to pretend that what we're reading is both true and false at the same time: magic exists, but something isn't right.
-In the same vein, we can conclude that she doesn't have any idea about what she's trying to get any sort of redemption.

 | Original | Romaji | English |
 |----------|--------|---------|